-“Ethnic issues, news, views, struggles, successes, or celebrations, don’t find adequate representation in the country’s public discourse,” say the team.
-They hope the initiative will boost social cohesion by allowing society at large to “develop a deeper understanding and appreciation of each other's culture”.
+“Ethnic issues, news, views, struggles, successes, or celebrations, don’t find adequate representation in the country’s public discourse,” say the team, who have given the newspaper the tagline “journalism for diversity”.
+They hope the initiative will boost social cohesion by allowing society at large to “develop a deeper understanding and appreciation of each other’s culture”.

 The first edition of the fortnightly paper was distributed at libraries, community groups and shops across New Zealand on 1 August.

 The Asia Media Centre talked to the founders about their decision to set up a journalism initiative to give a voice to diverse communities in New Zealand.

 Tell us a bit about yourselves.
 What do you want to achieve with the Multicultural Times?

 Gaurav Sharma: I came to New Zealand in late 2014.
 I was in Singapore for a few years and moved to Christchurch.
 My wife does research work with the government.
 They called her, and I followed her here.